stewart-matzek/stewart-matzek.github.io/content/portfolio/project2.md

 - Gathered requirements for new feature
 - Attended multiple stakeholder and kickoff meetings
 - Met with SMEs and engineers multiple times to document new features and functionality
+- Tested the feature with multiple Jira projects
 - Created and staged draft documentation
 - Conducted multiple rounds of documentation feedback
 - Provided UI suggestions and wrote UI copy